McEsselB/rn-assignment7-11354613/README.md

-# -rn-assignment6-11354613
+# -rn-assignment7-11354613

 # DCIT 202 (MOBILE APPLICATION DEVELOPMENT)

-### Assignment 6
+### Assignment 7

 ### STUDENT ID : 11354613

 # Description of Task

-This is the sixth assignment for the DCIT 202 (Mobile Application Development) course.
-The motive of this assignment is to buidl a simple e-commerce app with react native expo.
+This is the seventh assignment for the DCIT 202 (Mobile Application Development) course.
+The task involves developing a mobile application as part of an assignment for a mobile application development course.
+The application is an e-commerce app that allows users to view a list of products, view product details, add products to a cart, remove products from the cart, and view the items in their cart.
+The task requires the implementation of several components and features, including data fetching, local storage, and asynchronous operations.

 # App Overview

-This is mobile e-commerce application built with React Native.
-The app allows users to browse products, add them to the cart, and proceed to checkout.
-It features a clean and modern design with an intuitive user interface.
+The e-commerce mobile application allows users to browse through a list of available products fetched from an external API.
+Users can view detailed information about each product, add products to their cart, remove products from their cart, and view the contents of their cart.
+The app provides a seamless shopping experience with an easy-to-navigate interface and persistent local storage to maintain the cart's state.

 # Development Tools Used for App Build.